nwoyto/sec-filings-project/README.md

 ## **6\.
 Future Enhancements & Roadmap**

-This project provides a solid foundation for a powerful financial analyst agent.
-Given the 5-hour project scope, the focus was on building a clean and useful baseline.
+This project provides a solid foundation for a financial analyst agent.
 Here's a roadmap for future development, prioritizing key areas for robustness, scalability, and enhanced capabilities:

 1. **Phase 1: Core Quality & Robustness (High Priority)**
     - **Advanced Section Parsing:** Implement the multi-strategy section detection (TOC-based, advanced regex) from the older preprocessing.py into a new src/preprocessing/section_parser.py.
 This will significantly improve chunk quality and item_id accuracy, directly impacting retrieval performance.